 - Implement tax saving measures

 The Eleff Law Group has offices in Bethesda and Silver Spring, as well as a location in Washington, D.C.
 From these offices, clients in Montgomery County, Prince George’s County and northern Virginia can be represented.
 Susan Eleff and her team can assist you in completing a well-drafted and properly executed will that will give you peace of mind that your stated wishes will be implemented.

 Practical And Personal Guidance When Drafting A Will

 Not all wills are alike.
 Depending on the complexity of your estate and your specific priorities, you may need only a simple will and testament, or you may need a more complex will with tax saving provisions.

-The lawyers with The Eleff Law Group have in-depth knowledge of Maryland’s intricate estate planning and probate laws, and they will get to know you and your personal concerns in order to create a practical and comprehensive estate plan.
+The team at The Eleff Law Group has in-depth knowledge of Maryland’s intricate estate planning and probate laws, and they will get to know you and your personal concerns in order to create a practical and comprehensive estate plan.

 It is never too early to consider preparing and implementing an estate plan.
 A will can only be created by someone who is alive and has legal capacity.
 Procrastination risks the occurrence of a disability affecting capacity, which if permanent, can preclude you from ever executing an enforceable will.